gasteigerjo/dimenet/README.md

 There are some slight differences between this repository and the original (TF1) DimeNet model, such as slightly different training and initialization in TF2.
 This implementation uses orthogonal Glorot initialization in the output layer for the targets alpha, R2, U0, U, H, G, and Cv and zero initialization for Mu, HOMO, LUMO, and ZPVE.
 The paper only used zero initialization for the output layer.

-The following table gives an overview of all MAEs:
+The following table gives an overview of all MAEs.
+Note that the QM9 dataset used here suffers from an off-by-one error (see [#24](https://github.com/gasteigerjo/dimenet/issues/24)).

 <p align="left">
 <img src="https://github.com/gasteigerjo/dimenet/blob/master/results_qm9_tf2_pp.svg?raw=true&sanitize=true">